 On a historical basis, our minority interest has consisted of unaffiliated third party interests in the general partner of EVP.
 Following the IPO, we no longer consolidate the general partner of that fund and, accordingly, minority interest related to EVP is no longer reflected in our financial results.
 We do, however, record significant minority interest relating to the ownership interest of our Senior Managing Directors and their estate planning vehicles in Evercore LP as well as the portion of PCB not owned by Protego.
-As described in Note 1 to the financial statements included in this prospectus, Evercore Partners Inc. is the sole general partner of Evercore LP.
-Accordingly, although Evercore Partners Inc. has a minority interest in Evercore LP, it has a majority voting interest and controls the management of Evercore LP.
+As described in Item 15.
+Financial Statements-Note 1, Evercore Partners Inc. is the sole general partner of Evercore LP.
+Accordingly, although Evercore Partners Inc. has a minority economic interest in Evercore LP, it has a majority voting interest and controls the management of Evercore LP.
 As a result, Evercore Partners Inc. consolidates Evercore LP and records a minority interest for the economic interest in Evercore LP held by the limited partners.